hugocornellier/hugocornellier.github.io/website/docs/auto_stabilization/quick-start-mobile.md

 2. Watch your photos align and stabilize in real time.
 3. Sit back and relax while AgeLapse handles everything automatically.

-:::danger
+:::info
-You may have to leave your app open due to restrictions imposed by your phone.
+You may have to leave your app open during stabilization.
+This is due to restrictions imposed by your phone.
 It'll be worth it, we promise!
 :::

 ## 5. Preview and Customize